fnproject/tutorials/README.md

 ## Test and Monitor Functions

 * [Monitor Fn metrics with Grafana and Prometheus](grafana/README.md) - Learn how to view Fn server metrics with Prometheus and Grafana.
-* [Troubleshoot functions](Troubleshooting/README.md) - Resolve issues at both development and deployment time.
+* [Troubleshoot and Log functions](Troubleshooting/README.md) - Resolve issues at both development and deployment time.

 ## Orchestrate with Fn Flow